 Tips for Preparation: After you have opened and eaten the Apricot fruit, you can go on with eating the seed!
 Once you get hold of a seed, get a nut cracker and crack the seed open.
 You'll see the apricot seed looking like a smaller almond and ready to be popped in your mouth!
 You can do it one by one after you eat your Apricot fruit, or you can keep all the seeds and open them altogether for easier and more spontaneous consumption.
 Or add them to your salads or mix in with your cereals or smoothies!

 Aside from getting fresh seeds straight from breaking open an Apricot, you can also get seeds readily from the market.
-They are often un-shelled and are ready to eat, like the few products below.

 9. Grape Seeds